duruaydogdu/duruaydogdu/README.md

 👩🏻‍🎓 I'm a 4th year Computer Engineering student at Pamukkale University

-🌞 I'm passionate about Mobile Development and currently improving myself in iOS development
+🌞 I'm interested in Mobile Development and currently improving myself in iOS development

 ---